AntonNovak/Aera/README.md

 ## More examples

-For more examples see the examples folder or join the and show off your project.
+For more examples see the examples folder or join the discord and show off your project.

 # Vision